The Qudit ZH Calculus for Arbitrary Finite Fields: Universality and Application: The ZH Calculus for Arbitrary Finite Fields

+\begin{definition} For a field $\mathbb F_q$ with $q = p^t$, and for a particular choice of a primitive, normal, trace-one element $\xi \in \mathbb F_q$ (which exists by virtue of \ref{thm:existence_of_xi}), the Galois-Qudit ZH calculus over $\mathbb F_q$ is the dagger-PROP generated by three families of generators, with the following intended semantic maps:

-where $\omega$ is some $p$th root of unity.
-The first map is called the Z-spider, the second map is called the H-spider or H-box, and the third is called the $\kappa$-state or $\kappa$-lollipop. \end{definition} Notice that only the specific state $|\kappa\rangle$, corresponding to the primitive element $\kappa \in \mathbb F_q$ named in the simple presentation $(\mathbb F_q, \kappa)$, is given the privileged status of being a generator of our calculus.
+where $\omega = e^{2\pi i/p}$.
+The first family is called the Z-spider, the second family is called the H-spider or H-box, and the third is called the $\xi$-state or $\xi$-lollipop. \end{definition}

+Notice that only the specific state $|\xi\rangle$ is given the privileged status of being a generator of our calculus.
 A reader familiar with the ZH calculus for qubits may wonder why this is so.
-One answer is that this is the "stamp" in which the ZH calculus remembers the non-canonical choice of a simple presentation.
+One answer is that this is the "stamp" in which the none-uniqueness of the vector-space-structure of $\mathbb F_q$ over $\mathbb F_p$ is encoded.
 A more pragmatic answer is made clear in section \ref{subsection:field-operations}, and particularly lemma \ref{lemma:basis_states_are_in_ZH}: in the case of non-cyclic fields, this extra generator is needed for universality.

 The Z-spider here is just the usual Z-spider in the ZX-calculus, so all the usual properties from ZX-calculus hold here.
 The H-spider is a kind of generalized discrete Fourier transform.
 Thus we immediately obtain a derived generator corresponding to the inverse Fourier transform: